mysuperlink/Javascript-concepts/rapid_fire/README.md

 How come true == 1 is true ?

-	Since "==" converts between types to find a match so it true but true === 1 is false
+	Since "==" converts between types to find a match so it true but true === 1 is false Remember the CONVERSION IS FROM BOOLEAN TO NUMBER

 Some really tricky ones